benweint/frequent/README.md

 In Ruby, it's fairly common to encounter methods that aren't explicitly defined, but are instead dynamically implemented using Ruby's `method_missing` facility.
-Snail will not work for methods defined in this way.
+Frequent will not work for methods defined in this way.

 The main challenge in dealing with methods defined through `method_missing` is knowing when to place instrumentation.
 In order for instrumentation of